 - to foster a healthy and sustainable future through the development of community based cooperative businesses.

 Article II: Membership

-2.1 Eligibility Membership in the Cooperative shall be voluntary and open to any individual who is at least eighteen years of age, or to a legal entity that is in accord with the co-op’s purposes, wishes to further its activities, and is willing to accept the responsibilities of membership.
-Adult members of the same household may be eligible for a joint membership.
-Joint household memberships are limited to 10 adults living at the same US postal address and those adults may use the membership number to make purchases, but only one person may vote.
+2.1 Eligibility.
+Membership in the Cooperative shall be voluntary and open to any individual who is at least eighteen years of age, jointly to adult members (not to exceed ten (10) adults) of a single household, or to a legal entity that is in accord with the Cooperative’s purposes, wishes to further its activities, and is willing to accept the responsibilities of membership.

 2.2 Nondiscrimination.
 Owner-membership shall be open without regard to any characteristic that does not directly pertain to a person’s eligibility.
 The Cooperative shall not discriminate on the basis of race, creed, age, gender, gender identity, disability, sexual preference, marital status or other legally protected status.